Zachdehooge/Radar-Database/README.md

 3. If smartscreen comes up, click more info -> run anyway // this warning is entirely harmless and only shows because the app is not signed

 # Docker Installation
-1. Make sure Docker is installed, you are signed into Docker, open a command line, and do `docker login`
+1. Make sure Docker is installed
+2. Sign into Docker
+3. Open a command line prompt
+4. Run `docker login`
-2. Then run `docker pull zachdehooge/radar-database`
+5. Run `docker pull zachdehooge/radar-database`
-3. Run `docker run -i zachdehooge/radar-database`
+6. Run `docker run -i zachdehooge/radar-database`

 # Issues
 * Be sure to open an issue and I will be more than happy to fix it!